jcherubino/dotfiles/README.md

 - On Linux systems, run `sudo apt-get install vim-gtk` to allow vim to access system clipboard
--SymLink all relevant files into the home directory under their appropriate names -Note that with nvim must symlink to ~/.config/nvim
+- SymLink all relevant files into the home directory under their appropriate names
+- Note that with nvim must symlink to ~/.config/nvim
 - Finally open nvim and in normal mode run the command `:PlugInstall` to install all listed plugins

 # setup (tmux)